 SaferGlobe is an independent peace and security think tank, studying and developing tools for the promotion of lasting peace and security.

 Saferworld is an independent international organisation working to prevent violent conflict and build safer lives.
 We work with people affected by conflict to improve their safety and sense of security, and conduct wider research and analysis.
 We use this evidence and learning to improve local, national and international policies and practices that can help build lasting peace.
 Our priority is people – we believe in a world where everyone can lead peaceful, fulfilling lives, free from fear and insecurity.
 We work in 10 countries across Asia, Africa and the Middle East.

 Search for Common Ground

-Search for Common Ground is an international non-profit organization operating in 34 countries whose mission is to transform the way the world deals with conflict away from adversarial approaches toward cooperative solutions.
-It is headquartered in Washington, D.C., with the majority of its employees based in field offices around the world including in Africa, Asia, Europe, the Middle East, and the United States.
+Search for Common Ground is an international non-profit organization operating in 36 countries whose mission is “to transform the way the world deals with conflict away from adversarial approaches toward cooperative solutions”.
+It is headquartered in Washington, D.C., and Brussels, Belgium, with the majority of its employees based in field offices around the world including in Africa, Asia, Europe, the Middle East, and the United States.

 Wider Security Network (WISE)

-World Vision International is an Evangelical Christian humanitarian aid, development, and advocacy organization.
+World Vision is a global Christian relief, development and advocacy organisation dedicated to working with children, families and communities to overcome poverty and injustice.
 It was founded in 1950 by Robert Pierce as a service organization to meet the emergency needs of missionaries.
 In 1975 development work was added to World Visions objectives.